marketplacer/.github/.github/ISSUE_TEMPLATE/feature_request.md

 As a **[marketplace administrator/owner, store/seller, shopper/visitor/end-user, devOps engineer]**, I want **[ability/function (the *What*)]** so that **[outcome (the *Why*)]**.

 ---
+### Acceptance criteria

+- [ ] should this change include a flipper? if yes, check the following link https://app.tettra.co/teams/marketplacer/pages/adding-a-new-flipper-flag

 ### Screenshots

 ### Proposed implementation

 API spec, @mention people for feedback/discussion.